 - In a small pan over high heat add your oil and achiote seeds.

-- Cook for 3 minutes while constantly stirring.
-Once is safe to do so, drain the oil and discard the seeds.
-Transfer to a container with a lid.
+- Cook for 5 minutes while constantly stirring.
+Turn off the heat and let the oil cool.
+Once is safe to do so, strain the oil and save the seeds.
+Transfer the oil to a container with a lid.

 Don’t miss another delicious recipe, Sign up today!